godotengine/godot-docs/classes/class_animatedtexture.rst

 | *Getter* | get_fps()      |
 +----------+----------------+

-Number of frames per second.
+Animation speed in frames per second.
 This value defines the default time interval between two frames of the animation, and thus the overall duration of the animation loop based on the :ref:`frames<class_AnimatedTexture_property_frames>` property.
 A value of 0 means no predefined number of frames per second, the animation will play according to each frame's frame delay (see :ref:`set_frame_delay<class_AnimatedTexture_method_set_frame_delay>`).
 Default value: 4.

-For example, an animation with 8 frames, no frame delay and a ``fps`` value of 2 will run over 4 seconds, with one frame each 0.5 seconds.
+For example, an animation with 8 frames, no frame delay and a ``fps`` value of 2 will run for 4 seconds, with each frame lasting 0.5 seconds.

 .. _class_AnimatedTexture_property_frames: